-The level of initial training is high (approximately 60% of employees have a higher education of the type BAC + 5 and above - 5 years and more oh higher education).
+The level of initial training is high (approximately 60% of employees have a higher education of the type BAC +5 and above).
 Continually maintaining employees' knowledge and skills at the highest level of technology is a necessity to maintain the Company's competitiveness.
-To preserve and develop this human capital, the Company devotes considerable effort to continuing training (4.63% of payroll in 2018, 4.72% of payroll in 2019, 3.58% in 2020) and to the development of knowledge and know-how, including through a policy of sending people to leading, internationally recognized conferences and seminars and through numerous collaborations within the scientific community, and an extensive and constantly updated document base.
+To preserve and develop this human capital, the Company devotes considerable effort to continuing training (4.72% of payroll in 2019; 3.58% of payroll in 2020 and 3.72% in 2021) and to the development of knowledge and know-how, including through a policy of sending people to leading, internationally recognized conferences and seminars and through numerous collaborations within the scientific community, and an extensive and constantly updated document base.